All Episodes

 We all knew that.

-And he made a decision to take the treatment and fight like hell because where he wanted to be with with his audience every day.
+And he made a decision to take the treatment and fight like hell because where he wanted to be with his audience every day.

 You get the final 30 seconds.

-Well, Rush Limbaugh always be with us.
+Well, Rush Limbaugh will always be with us.

 The things that he did and said, he was a trailblazer.

-And I just want to tell particularly the young people out there, you can follow his example.
+And I just want to tell, particularly the young people out there, you can follow his example.

-Love your country, love your family, love your faith.
+Love your faith.

-But he he wanted to make sure that the message got out to as many people as possible.
+But he wanted to make sure that the message got out to as many people as possible.

 He was a trailblazer in broadcasting.